-- 3.6.11 The Constabulary has a well-developed and effective scrutiny function via the Police and Crime Commissioner. - 3.6.12 The Constabulary has strong financial management arrangements at both the strategic and operational level and consistently obtains unqualified opinions for its annual accounts and value for money assessment.
+- 3.6.11 The Constabulary has a well-developed and effective scrutiny function via the Police and Crime Commissioner. - 3.6.12 The Constabulary has strong financial management arrangements at both the strategic and operational evel and consistently obtains unqualified opinions for its annual accounts and value for money assessment.
 The Section 151 Officer is a member of the Chief Officers Group and Force Executive.
-All formal financial decision making has the benefit of the advice and review of the Chief Financial Officer or their representative. - 3.6.13 Key financial regulations and financial strategies form an important part of the Corporate Governance Framework together with effective risk based financial and performance reporting. - 3.6.14 Financial management in key risk areas across the Constabulary focusses on activity and performance management alongside the budget management processes and the financial management framework throughout all tiers of the organisation is appropriately advised and supported by the Finance function. - 3.7 Implementing good practices in transparency reporting and audit to deliver effective accountability. - 3.7.1 The decision making guidance, protocols and templates referred to in the Scheme of Corporate Governance and the involvement of senior officers, legal officers and finance officers ensures that public reports are written in a clear and accessible way with sufficient information to enable members of the public to formulate informed opinions on the matters for decision. - 3.7.2 The corporate Force Performance Group framework provides a transparent cycle of reporting on core performance metrics.
-Performance information is published online and is easily accessible to staff, partners and the public. - 3.7.3 The 'Internal Audit Charter' is presented annually for review by the Joint Audit Committee.
-The Charter makes provision that where it is considered necessary to the proper discharge of the internal audit function, the Chief Internal Auditor has direct access to the Joint Audit Committee. - 3.7.4 The ongoing work of internal Audit is presented through a quarterly progress report to the Joint Audit Committee providing an overview of service performance; delivery against the plan; and progress made by the organisation in the implementation of management actions agreed to mitigate risks identified through internal audit work. - 3.7.5 Representatives of External Audit routinely attend Joint Audit Committee meetings and present all External Audit reports.
+All formal financial decision making has the benefit of the advice and review of the Chief Financial Officer or their representative. - 3.6.13 Key filtal cial regulations and financial strategies form an important part of the Corporate Governance Framework together with effective risk based financial and performance reporting. - 3.6.14 Financial management in key risk areas across the Constabulary focusses on activity and performance management alongside the budget management processes and the financial management framework throughout all tiers of the organisation is appropriately advised and supported by the Finance function. - 3.6.15 The real risk of cyber-attack continues to grow in UK Policing not just from criminal organisations but also state actors, in response during 2022/23 we have implemented a Cyber Threat & Response Management Board to provide a comprehensive bilateral response to our cyber threat & response position ensuring agreed and appropriate solutions and remediation plans are in place and actively progressing additionally, informing Force(s) Executive of strategic outcomes and ensuring learning activities are cascaded to respective departments.

+3.7 Implementing good practices in transparency reporting and audit to deliver effective accountability

+- 3.7.1 The decision making guidance, protocols and templates referred to in the Scheme of Corporate Governance and the involvement of senior officers, legal officers and finance officers ensures that public reports are written in a clear and accessible way with sufficient information to enable members of the public to formulate informed opinions on the matters for decision. - 3.7.2 The corporate Force Performance Group framework provides a transparen cycle of reporting on core performance metrics.
+Performance information is published online and is easily accessible to staff, partners and the published - 3.7.3 The 'Internal Audit Charter' is presented annually for review by the Joint Audit Committee.
+The Charter makes provision that where it is considered necessary to the proper discharge of the internal audit function, the Chief Internal Auditor has direct access to the Joint Audit Committee. - 3.7.4 The ongoing work of internal Audit is presented through a quarterly progress report to the Joint Audit Committee providing an overview of service performance; delivery against the plan; and progress made by the organisation in the implementation of management actions agreed to mitigate risks identified through internal audit work.

+3.7.5 Representatives of External Audit routinely attend Joint Audit Committee meetings and present all External Audit reports.
 Any recommendations for corrective action detailed within External Audit reports are highlighted to the Joint Audit Committee who will track through to implementation.
-This is achieved through the clear and concise nature of the minutes to each meeting. - 3.7.6 The Internal Audit Plan includes provision to review the Constabulary's approach to governance, risk and controls for partnership working.
-Such reviews are formally reported through the Joint Audit Committee with any significant issues highlighted accordingly. - 3.7.7 Where appropriate Internal Audit will gain assurances from third parties to contribute to their overall assurance opinion.
+This is achieved through the clear and concide nature of the minutes to each meeting.

+3.7.6 The Interpat Audit Plan includes provision to review the Constabulary's approach to governance, risk and controls for partnership working.
+Such eviews are formally reported through the Joint Audit Committee with any significant issues highlighted accordingly.

+3.7.7 Where appropriate Internal Audit will gain assurances from third parties to contribute to their overall assurance opinion.

-4 Obtain assurances on the effectiveness of key controls
+4. Obtain assurances on the effectiveness of key controls